-Digital channels are the primary lifeblood of B2B sales and marketing programs right now.
-With COVID-19 putting in-person conferences and events on hold, digital tactics are the only surefire way to build brand awareness and generate leads.
+B2B marketing channels are the primary lifeblood of B2B sales and marketing programs right now.
+With the worst recession since 2008 hitting the US markets, in-person marketing messaging has become less and less financially sustainable whereas digital marketing tactics have become the only surefire way to build brand awareness and generate leads.

-Even beyond the pandemic, digital marketing will continue to be a critical way to connect with prospects.
+Even beyond the pandemic, B2B marketing channels will continue to be a critical way to connect with prospects.
 Strategy and prioritization are vital to delivering on expectations.
-Plus, if you’ve purchased contact data, protecting that investment relies on your ability to identify the best channels to reach those prospects and using them effectively.
+Plus, if you’ve purchased contact data, protecting that investment relies on your ability to identify the best channels to reach those prospects and use them effectively.

-No matter how strong your tactical skills, no digital marketing channel will truly deliver results without high-quality data and engaging content.
+No matter how strong your tactical skills are, no B2B marketing channels will truly deliver results without high-quality data and engaging content.
 We’ll discuss which channels help you achieve specific goals, and how to improve your digital marketing results by integrating various channels with other methods.

 Those numbers are staggering on their own, but they’re even more impactful when you consider that email has been declared a dead channel several times over the years.
 When social media gained dominance, marketing thought leaders said prospects wouldn’t want to engage with brands via email.
 Plus, years of spammy, spray-and-pray email marketing gave audiences email fatigue.

 But the reality is different, especially for B2B marketers.
-Email hasn’t died; it’s grown more sophisticated.
+The email hasn’t died; it’s grown more sophisticated.

 Why email generates high ROI

 Email marketing enables you to cast a wide net with limited resources.
 It requires thoughtful preparation, targeting, and creative legwork up front, but sales and/or marketing automation software makes it easy to run ongoing programs with minimal manual effort.
-And once you’ve created an automation sequence, the process of replicating and tweaking it for different segments is relatively simple.
+And once you’ve created an automation sequence for these particular B2B marketing channels, the process of replicating and tweaking it for different segments is relatively simple.

-The sheer volume of automation systems and ESPs on the market give marketers and sales leaders plenty of options to choose from to suit their budget, further increasing the potential to maximize ROI.
+The sheer volume of automation systems and ESPs on the market gives marketers and sales leaders plenty of options to choose from to suit their budgets, further increasing the potential to maximize ROI.

 How sales and marketing can truly harness the ROI of email marketing